ansible/pinakes/README.md

 minikube image build -t localhost/ansible-catalog -f tools/docker/Dockerfile .
 ```
 ## Starting the app
-Once this has been setup you can start the deployments, services and ingress service in the directory tools/minikube/templates
+Once this has been setup you can start the deployments, services and ingress service in the directory tools/minikube/templates.
+A helper script creates a Kubernetes namespace called **catalog** and runs all the deployments in that namespace.

 ```
-kubectl apply -f tools/minikube/templates
+./tools/minikube/scripts/start_pods.sh
 ```

 To access the keycloak server running inside the cluster use the following URL